SwiftKickMobile/SwiftAutoLayout/README.md

 ## Room for Improvement

-As of now, SwiftLayout does not support AppKit, but is open to pull requests!
+As of now, SwiftAutoLayout does not support AppKit, but is open to pull requests!

-SwiftLayout only supports anchors that both `UIView` and `UILayoutGuide` have, so `firstBaselineAnchor` and `lastBaselineAnchor` (which only exist on `UIView`) are not yet supported.
+SwiftAutoLayout only supports anchors that both `UIView` and `UILayoutGuide` have, so `firstBaselineAnchor` and `lastBaselineAnchor` (which only exist on `UIView`) are not yet supported.
 Again, pull requests are welcome!

 ## Installation